-In all forms, government based upon force (via taxation) has and will continue to be inherently unjust and hypocritical.
+In all forms, government based upon force (subsisting from taxation) is inherently unjust and hypocritical.
 Even democracies, while often deemed the best form of government, still suffer from this fatal flaw and are severely limited to the betterment of the growth and development of humankind in terms of sustainable and more distributed justice, peace and prosperity.

 As history has demonstrated in the rise and fall of past civilizations, government as a form of human organization, when based on force, has always been and will continue to be an unsustainable venture.
 A deeper examination of logic and history must be the foundation of any effort for systemic change – not more rules and certainly not more government!

-Clearly, humankind has not only survived without government but has signficantly evolved in spite of it.
-Only individual human beings can think, feel and act, whether alone or in concert with others regardless of the type of entity for which they may work.
+Clearly, humankind has not only survived without government but has significantly evolved in spite of it.
+Only individual human beings can think, feel, decide, and act, whether alone or in concert with others regardless of the type of entity for which they may work.

 In reality, there is no government per se, only individuals acting through or in league with its fundamentally unjust structure.
-Take away government and we’ll take away nearly Big-Everything that biasly derives and/or maintains its nearly monopolistic or oligopolistic existence from government – many ignorantly call this system capitalism, when it is in fact, if not ironically, far closer to socialism.
+Take away government and we’ll take away nearly Big-Everything that biasedly derives and/or maintains its nearly monopolistic or oligopolistic existence from government – many ignorantly call this system capitalism, when it is in fact, if not ironically, far closer to socialism or fascism.